Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-We now present our simulation results for the two classes of CCL network topologies described in Section~\ref{sec:edgeDensity}.
-We studied buyer-initiated and seller-initiated trades separately by implementing the trade-classification algorithm described in Section \ref{sec:trading}.
+We study buyer-initiated and seller-initiated trades separately via the trade-classification algorithm that we described in Section \ref{sec:trading}.
 In line with our expectations (due to the symmetry of buyers and sellers in our model), our results are qualitatively the same for buyer-initiated and seller-initiated trades.
-To increase the size of our sample, we present our results for all trades together (i.e., we aggregate buyer-initiated and seller-initiated trades).
+To increase the size of our samples, we aggregate buyer-initiated and seller-initiated trades and present our results for all trades together.

-In Figure~\ref{fig:TradeCountSimulation}, we plot the number of trades that occur for each edge density $d$.
-For both Erd\H{o}s--R\'{e}nyi random networks and core--periphery networks, CCL networks with lower edge densities produce fewer trades.
-The intuition is simple: the lower the edge density, the lower the number of bilateral trading partners in the population, and therefore the lower the number of trades that occur within a given time horizon.
-Figure~\ref{fig:TradeCountSimulation} also illustrates that the mean number of trades that occur for a given CCL network depends on the network topology, not just its edge density.
-Specifically, the mean number of trades that occur in a core--periphery network is much smaller than the mean number of trades that occur in an Erd\H{o}s--R\'{e}nyi random network with the same edge density.
-This result is interesting from a practical perspective because it suggests that the influence of CCLs depends not only on how many trading partners each institution has, but also on who those trading partners are.
+We first study the number of trades and the skipping costs for each edge density $d$ (see Figure~\ref{fig:TradeCountSimulation}).
+For both ER and CP networks, CCL networks with progressively lower edge densities result in progressively fewer trades and progressively larger skipping costs.
+The intuition is simple: The lower the edge density, the smaller the number of bilateral trading partners in a population.
+This, in turn, leads to a smaller number of trades and larger skipping costs.
+More interestingly, the mean number of trades is greater and the mean skipping cost is smaller for an ER network than for a CP network with the same edge density.
+From a practical perspective, this suggests that the influence of CCLs depends not only on the number of trading partners of each institution, but also on the network topology.

-In Figure~\ref{fig:SkippingSimulation}, we plot the mean skipping costs among the trades that occur for each edge density $d$.
-For both Erd\H{o}s--R\'{e}nyi random networks and core--periphery networks, CCL networks with lower edge densities produce higher skipping costs.
-Intuitively, this result illustrates that the more restrictive CCLs are to institutions' access to trading opportunities, the greater the skipping costs institutions pay for their trades.

-Figure~\ref{fig:SkippingSimulation} again illustrates that the CCL network's topology, and not just its edge density, plays an important role in market dynamics.
-For any edge density $d$, the mean skipping cost among trades for an Erd\H{o}s--R\'{e}nyi random network is lower than the mean skipping cost amoung trades for a core--periphery network.